dvdoug/BoxPacker/docs/getting-started.rst

 the items needing packing, so BoxPacker attempts to take advantage of these as much as possible by allowing you to pass them directly into the Packer rather than needing you to construct library-specific datastructures first.
-This also makes it much easier to work with the output of the Packer - the returned list of packed items in each box will contain your own objects, not simply references to them.
+This also makes it much easier to work with the output of the Packer - the returned list of packed items in each box will contain your own objects, not simply references to them so if you want to calculate value for insurance purposes or anything else this is easy to do.

 Similarly, although it's much more uncommon to already have 'Box' objects before implementing this library, you'll typically want to implement them in an application-specific way to allow for storage/retrieval from a database.
 The Packer also allows